 Isa 10:13-14 close their description of the Assyrian's boasts with a declaration that no bird chirped or twittered; all was silence when Assyria conquered.
 This replicates the conclusion of Sargon's letter to the gods, which describes how Rusa was silenced, and how his boasts turned into lamentations.
 The silence is surprising; if the battle is over, one would expect that at least wildlife would resume their noisy nature, and the motif of silence in the letter to the gods seems to reflect literary intent.
-86 This motif of silence in Isa 10:14 is expressed by bird imagery, perhaps as a way of ridiculing the boast: not only humans but birds too are silenced.
-87
+This motif of silence in Isa 10:14 is expressed by bird imagery, perhaps as a way of ridiculing the boast: not only humans but birds too are silenced.
+The same silenced of the same silenced.